Where to Stay in Bangkok: A Comprehensive Guide for Travelers

 Ari: The Neighborhood Bangkok Kept for Itself

-How to Actually Book
+How to Actually Book Where to Stay in Bangkok

 Bangkok rewards the people who choose their base deliberately.
-Pick the neighborhood that matches your pace, your budget, and your actual reasons for being there — and the city will do the rest.
+Pick the neighborhood that matches your pace, your budget, and your actual reasons for being there, and the city will do the rest.

 How far is Phuket from Bangkok?